Pairwise versus multiple network alignment: Results and discussion

 \subsection{Method comparison in the PE framework}

 We expect that under the PE framework, PNA will perform better than MNA.
 This is exactly what we observe.
+So, the most interesting and shocking results of our study do not originate from this section.
+Instead, they originate from Section \ref{sec:exp1} below, when comparing PNA and MNA in the ME framework.

-Namely, the overall ranking of the PNA methods (alignments from the PE-P-P category) is generally better (lower) than the overall ranking of the MNA methods (alignments from the PE-M-P and PE-M-M categories) (View I of Fig. \ref{fig:res}).
-An exception is multiMAGNA++'s alignments from the PE-M-P category (multiMAGNA++ directly applied to network pairs), whose overall ranking is very good (low).
-This is due to multiMAGNA++ being the only considered one-to-one MNA method, which causes it to behave similarly to a PNA method when it is used to align only two networks.
+Namely, in the PE framework, the overall ranking of the PNA methods (T+S alignments from the PE-P-P category) is generally better (lower) than the overall ranking of the MNA methods (T+S alignments from the PE-M-P and PE-M-M categories) (View I of Fig. \ref{fig:res}).
+An exception is multiMAGNA++'s alignments from the PE-M-P category (multiMAGNA++ directly applied to network pairs), whose overall ranking is also very good (low).
+This could be due to multiMAGNA++ being a one-to-one MNA method, which might have caused it to behave similarly as PNA methods (all of which are also one-to-one) when it is used to align only two networks.
+This is further supported by the fact that the only other considered one-to-one MNA method, ConvexAlign, and specifically its PE-M-P version, is also ranked better (lower) than the remaining two many-to-many MNA methods, IsoRankN and BEAMS.
+Nonetheless, ConvexAlign still has worse (higher) ranking than any PNA method (View I of Fig. \ref{fig:res}).

 Next, we break down the results into those for networks with known versus unknown node mapping, and also, into those for TQ versus FQ measures (View II of Fig. \ref{fig:res}).
 For networks with known mapping, we find that PNA performs better than MNA in terms of both TQ and FQ.
-For networks with unknown mapping, PNA performs better MNA in terms of TQ, while in terms of FQ, PNA and MNA are closely comparable.
+For networks with unknown mapping, PNA performs better than MNA in terms of TQ, while in terms of FQ, the situation is not as clear.